Budgeting and pros/cons for those considering the 2 most popular ski destinations in Hokkaido.

 Ski resorts in Hokkaido (Source: Tokyotravelpals website)

-Note that if you just want to see snow / play snow, you DO NOT need to go all the way to Niseko or Sahoro and spend a lot of money.
+If you just want to see snow / play snow (without skiing), you DO NOT need to go all the way to Niseko or Sahoro and spend a lot of money.
 There are many ski resorts much closer to Sapporo (1h drive or less, can even do a day trip) such as Sapporo Teine which has a tubing park for kids and wallet-friendly day trip packages, or combine onsen-hunting at Jozankei Onsen resort town with skiing at Sapporo Kokusai (shuttle buses running hourly – see timetable here).
 Read my guide on choosing a ski resort in Japan.

 Budgeting for Club Med Sahoro 6D5N with 4 full ski days (twin share)